PixelVisionStudios/No-More-Saves/README.md

 ## Disclaimer

 This add-on is provided "as is" and is meant for entertainment purposes only.
-It should not be used in critical production environments, and users should be aware of the potential consequences and data loss associated with disabling the save functionality in Blender.
+This add-on disables the ability to save your progress in Blender, for all files that are opened **if you're not careful, you will lose your work in other projects**.
+Users should be aware of this potential.
 Just please don't get mad at me if you lose all your work :(